 While the state of Hawaii currently has no plans to mandate vaccines for employees in public schools, the HSTA fully encourages all of its members and the community to get COVID-19 vaccinations.
 HSTA is optimistic that when educators receive the second of the two-step vaccinations currently available in the United States, that will open up safer opportunities to increase in-person learning options.
 HSTA also believes teachers who are medically unable to receive the vaccine must also be given a chance to conduct distance learning until we have achieved herd immunity.

 For the vaccine to be fully effective within our community, the goal is to vaccinate 60–70 percent of Hawaii’s 1.1 million population.
 The goal is to complete distributing the vaccine as quickly and effectively as possible, so distribution may ebb and flow at various rates based on the availability of vaccines within the immediate geographic area.
-For example, Kauai had additional vaccines available and the DOH is making those available to HIDOE employees starting Monday, Jan.
+For example, Kauai had additional vaccines available and the DOH made those available to HIDOE employees starting Jan.
 11. This was very unusual, but a good example of how working quickly to provide vaccines to each priority group will result in inconsistent dates for distribution.
-Generally, the HSTA expects educators will begin to get access to vaccines on a regular basis toward the end of January and early February.
+Generally, the HSTA expects educators to receive access to the vaccines on a regular basis toward the end of January and early February.

 Once it is clear that vaccines are available for a specific employee group in a geographic area, you will be notified by your employer of the date, time, location, and any other specifics.